Applied Statistics Concentration

 Directed Project (3 credit hours)

-All candidates for the M.S. in Mathematics with Concentration in Applied Statistics degree are required to complete 3 credit hours of a Directed Project in Statistics in which they carry out an independent project under the supervision of a member of the graduate faculty.
+Students who select this option complete 3 credit hours of STAT 7892 in which they carry out a one-semester independent project under the supervision of a member of the graduate faculty.
 The project could involve a specific application of techniques identified in the literature or studied in other courses.
-All projects are subject to the prior approval of the department Graduate Committee and must be successfully defended before a committee of three graduate faculty members appointed by the department Graduate Committee.
+The project must be successfully defended before a committee of three graduate faculty members, appointed by the Department’s Graduate Committee, and a final project report must be submitted to the Department.

-• STAT 7892 – Directed Project in Statistics (1 to 3)
+STAT 7892 – Directed Project in Statistics (1 to 3)

 Degree Total = 33 Credit Hours